edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 When Edamame runs a load test, properties such as Affinity/Anti-Affinity and Taints/Tolerations are used to ensure that each runner is scheduled on a single node within the designated node group.
 Affinity rules are Kubernetes configuration values that can be used to ensure pods running specific processes (i.e. our load generator pods) are being scheduled on the ideal node for those processes.
 Anti-Affinity rules prevent the same kind of pod from being placed on the same node.
 Taints and Tolerations ensure pods are *not* scheduled on the wrong kind of node (they allow a node to "repel" a certain kind of pod).
 Ensuring that a single node only hosts one runner pod allows us to maximize the computing resources of each node within the specialized node group.

 The node group is specially configured to contain nodes that maximize the efficiency of the load generators.
-[K6 benchmarks](https://github.com/grafana/k6-benchmarks/tree/master/results/v0.42.0) indicate that up to 60k virtual users can be supported by a single `m5.4xlarge` node.
+K6 benchmarks[^16] indicate that up to 60k virtual users can be supported by a single `m5.24xlarge` node.
 That being said, how test scripts are written can radically affect how much memory a single virtual user requires.
-The [official k6 recommendation](https://k6.io/docs/testing-guides/running-large-tests/) is to run no more than 30-40k virtual users per node.
+The official k6 recommendation[^17] is to run no more than 30-40k virtual users per node.
 To be even safer, Edamame has a default value of 20k virtual users per node, but users can change this value to suit the needs of their specific tests.

 To further maximize compute resources, changes are made to the kernel parameters for the specialized nodes.
 These include `sysctl` commands like extending the range of ports that can be used for outgoing connections, which increases the maximum requests per second.
 As making these adjustments requires low-level system access, Edamame deploys using EC2 instances with EKS rather than a serverless offering like Fargate.